phyletica/phyletica.github.io/_posts/2015-09-02-imagemagick.md

 output to reduce the animated file size.
 The `-delay` option specifies the number of ticks (the default rate is 100 ticks per second) to pause each image.
-My options specify to spend 3/4 of a second on the first 15 slides, and then 3 seconds on the last three slides.
+The options in the command above specify to spend 3/4 of a second on the first 15 slides, and then 3 seconds on the last three slides.
-The `-loop` option specifies the number of times to GIF animation should repeat;
+The `-loop` option specifies the number of times the GIF animation should repeat;
 setting it to zero will cause the GIF to repeat indefinitely.

-We can use the same command (minus the `loop` option) to create an movie out of the PNG images:
+We can use the same command (minus the `loop` option) to create a movie out of the PNG images:

 {% highlight bash %}